-1- Calculation of interest: Paragraph 20(14.2) of the ITA stipulates that the difference between the amount received in exchange for the linked note (hereinafter, the "Sell Price") and the remaining capital (hereinafter, the "Face Value") is considered interest income, regardless of whether the linked note was sold before or after maturity.
+1 - Calculation of interest: Paragraph 20(14.2) of the ITA stipulates that the difference between the amount received in exchange for the linked note (hereinafter, the "Sell Price") and the remaining capital (hereinafter, the "Face Value") is considered interest income, regardless of whether the linked note was sold before or after maturity.
 When there are returns of capital during the holding period, the repaid amount reduces the Face Value for the calculation of interest at the time of the disposition or the maturity of the linked note (see example 6 below).
 Note that even if a capital loss is realized in the third step calculation, this capital loss does not reduce the interest calculated in this first step.

-The CRA require that the portion of interest be reported on a T5 slip.
+The CRA and Revenu Québec require that the portion of interest be reported on a T5/Relevé 3 slip.

-- 2- Calculation of interest paid to the seller at purchase: When a premium is paid upon the acquisition of a linked note, it is generally considered as interest paid to the seller.
+- 2 Calculation of interest paid to the seller at purchase: When a premium is paid upon the acquisition of a linked note, it is generally considered as interest paid to the seller.
 In this case, the purchaser would be entitled to deduct an amount, limited to the interest calculated in step 1 and indicated on the T5 slip, as "interest paid" pursuant to paragraph 20(14)(b) of the ITA.
-This amount must be provided in Schedule 4 of the income tax return.
-The interest paid also reduces the acquisition cost for the purpose of calculating the ACB (see example 3 below). - 3- Calculation of the gain or loss: Upon the disposition or the maturity of the linked note, it is necessary to calculate whether there is a gain or loss.
+This amount must be provided at line 22100 Carrying charges and interest expenses.
+The interest paid also reduces the acquisition cost for the purpose of calculating the ACB (see example 3 below). - 3 Calculation of the gain or loss: Upon the disposition or the maturity of the linked note, it is necessary to calculate whether there is a gain or loss.
 For this purpose, the proceeds of disposition must be reduced by the interest income included at the time of disposition or maturity (step 1 above).
 In addition, the initial cost must, in certain circumstances, be modified to obtain the adjusted cost base (ACB) required to calculate the capital gain or loss.
 For additional information, please refer to the section entitled "How is the capital gain or loss calculated?" above.

-The disposition or maturity must also be reported on a T5008 (Box 15 = ELN or BLA for Linked Notes) slip.
-However, the proceeds of disposition on the T5008 are reduced by the portion of interest indicated on the T5 slip.
+The disposition or maturity must also be reported on a T5008 (Box 15 = ELN or BLA for Linked Notes)/Relevé 18 slip.
+However, the proceeds of disposition on the T5008/Relevé 18 are reduced by the portion of interest indicated on the T5/ Relevé 3 slip.

-Note: if the proceeds of disposition indicated in the Realized Capital Gains and Losses Report is different from the one identified on the T5008, please use the value indicated on the T5008.
+Note: if the proceeds of disposition indicated in the Realized Capital Gains and Losses Report is different from the one identified on the T5008/Relevé 18, please use the value indicated on the T5008/Relevé 18.